chknsnipr/CabinGuard/README.md

 Basically in this game you have to fend of 4 waves of enemies to win. its your turn on defending duty.
 Your stuck at a cabin with most of your allies dead while the others rest.
 You can even find the remains of fallen allies, a quirk which i will change/update later on to make a cool easter egg.
 Took long hours of work and my first fully built unity project.

 On how to play it; You install the game ZIP from github link:https://github.com/chknsnipr/CabinGuard/releases/tag/Shooter and extract the ZIP. then play game through "silenttry" application(unity logo on the left).
-If windows defender interferes, click run anyway.
+If windows defender interferes, click, more info, then, run anyway.

 changes to be added:
 1:Choice based power buffs instead of fully random buffs.